Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 Hear the word of Yahuwah [the LORD], you children of Israel: for Yahuwah has a controversy with the inhabitants of the land, because there is no truth, nor mercy, nor knowledge of God in the land.
 My people are destroyed for lack of knowledge [lack of the knowledge of God’s Word]: because you have rejected knowledge [knowing God’s Word], I will also reject you, that you shall be no priest to me: seeing you hast forgotten the law [the Torah] of your God, I will also forget your children.
 For I [Yahuwah] desired mercy, and not sacrifice; and [I desire] the knowledge of God more than burnt offerings.
 (Hosea 4:1, 6:6)

-As these verses teach us, it is God’s people who are destroyed for lack of knowledge of His Word!
+As these verses teach us, it is God’s people who are destroyed for lack of knowledge of His written Word!
 If we do not know God’s Word, then we are in danger of destruction!
 And if we do not know God’s Torah [all of the Old Testament writings], then we do not truly know His Word!

 Obstacle #2 – an unwillingness to ‘Hear and Obey’ God’s Word